slyall/www-darkmere/content/linux.conf.au_guide.md

 <a href="http://Linux.conf.au/">Linux.conf.au</a> (or LCA) is a large Linux orientated conference that
 takes place in Australasia each year, usually in late January.
 Around 500-800 people attend each year.

-Due to Covid-19 the 2021 LCA will be smaller and take place online on January 23-25 2021.
+Due to Covid-19 the 2022 LCA will be smaller and take place online on January 14-16 2022.
 Much of what is written below only applies to an in-person conference.

-The 2022 conference is planned to take place in-person in Canberra.
+Hopefully The 2022 conference will be back in-person.

 While the conference originally had a very stong Linux flavour these days around half the content is not directly related to Linux, although it is